PostiDigital/woocommerce-warehouse-plugin/README.md

 - **Posti > Fragile** - if enabled then Fragile additional service is added to order/delivery.

 ## Version history
+- 3.2.0:
+    - Added clickable tracking link to order table and email.
 - 3.1.0:
     - Added support for custom order IDs (when customized with change_woocommerce_order_number)
 - 3.0.1: